 Thinking about the trip more, now at home, having Dawa as a companion/guide may have been the highlight of the adventure.

-Many thanks to Jamie for organizing the trip and to Explore Himalaya for logistics.
+Many thanks to Jamie for organizing the trip and to Expedition Himalaya for logistics.

 Upper Dolpo, a Tibetan border region of hidden villages and monasteries tucked away in remote Himalayan valleys, is Nepal's Shangri-La.
 Join our explorations to the most far-flung of Dolpo's destinations - Shey, Phoksundo Lake, Panzang valley & the high route to Mustang.